SurajJayakumar/Student_Tutor_Simulator/README.md

 C: Student x with priority p added to the queue.
 Waiting students now = <# students waiting>.
 Total requests = <total # requests (notifications sent) by students for tutoring so far>
 Output of a tutor thread after tutoring a student (x and y are ids):
 T: Student x tutored by Tutor y.
 Students tutored now = <# students receiving help now>.
 Total sessions tutored = <total no of tutoring sessions completed so far by all the tutors>

+# How To Run?

+1. Compile the code
+2. run the executable with arguments (students, tutors, chairs, number of helps each student needs).
+For example: csmc 10 3 4 5